config.toml

 | Contract enforcement | maxStaleness | Auto-pauses a strategy if updates stop |

-For the production v3 profile, that contract-side maxStaleness window is designed around a 24-hour safety boundary even though rounds attempt far more frequently.
+v3 profile, that contract-side maxStaleness window is designed around a 24-hour safety boundary even though rounds attempt far more frequently.

 Switching versions

-Update config_version on all nodes and restart them in a coordinated window.
+Updateconfig_version on all nodes and restart them in a coordinated window.
 Mixed versions split the network until every validator converges on the same config digest.